Samuel Granoff

 Accomplishments during graduate career

-Beyond persisting, I'm grateful to have had the chance to teach courses outside of my traditional discipline on The Beatles, cowboy movies, and baseball which cemented my love for learning alongside others.
-Also, I just returned from teaching aboard Semester at Sea, covering ten countries (Thailand to Germany) in one hundred days.
-Aside from teaching two courses, I also served as the Writing Center Director, and was their youngest professorial hire in recent history.
-I also pitched professionally in Europe for a season between my MFA and PhD just for inspiration for a book.
+Beyond persisting, I'm grateful to have had the chance to teach courses outside of my traditional discipline on The Beatles, cowboy movies, and baseball, which cemented my love for learning alongside others.
+Also, I just returned from teaching aboard with Semester at Sea, covering ten countries (Thailand to Germany) in one hundred days.
+Aside from teaching two courses, I also served as the director of the writing center and was their youngest professorial hire in recent history.
+I also pitched professionally in Europe for a season between my MFA and Ph.D. just for inspiration for a book.

-I've been honored to receive some internal awards from the English department including the Bryan Hall Award for Excellence in Teaching and the Sassaman Graduate Creative Writing Award.
+I've been honored to receive some internal awards from the English department, including the Bryan Hall Award for Excellence in Teaching and the Sassaman Graduate Creative Writing Award, and of course to have recently received the Fulbright.